 CBT is a structured psychological approach that helps retrain thought patterns.
 It encourages identifying and challenging harmful or distorted memories or beliefs, and replacing them with more balanced, realistic perspectives.

-3. Journaling:
+3. Journaling/writing:

 Writing down thoughts and emotions related to painful or intrusive memories can help process and externalize them.
 This often reduces their intensity and offers new insights.